“A Bit of Coloured Ribbon”

 A Fifth Reaction

-As I said before, typically, you will encounter one of four reactions to your goals.
+As I said before, typically, you will encounter one of four reactions to your goals and ambitions.

 My Father’s Love